-The hyperparameters are external to the model and set before the learning process begins.
+The hyperparameters are external to the model and are set before the learning process begins.
 They are tunable and can directly affect the model performance.
-We found that the most sensitive hyperparameters to the XGB model were the learning rate, the number of gradient boosted trees, and the maximum tree depth.
-Since the model training was relatively fast, we kept the learning rate to be a small value of 0.01.
-Then the number of trees and the maximum tree depth were jointly optimized through a cross-validated grid search approach.
+We found that the most sensitive hyperparameters to the XGB model were the learning rate, the number of gradient-boosted trees, and the maximum tree depth.
+As the model training was relatively fast, we kept the learning rate at a small value of 0.01.
+The number of trees and the maximum tree depth were then jointly optimized using a cross-validated grid search approach.
 The combinations of number of trees ranging from 200 to 1000 with a step of 100 and maximum tree depth ranging from 5 to 9 with a step of 1 were evaluated in the grid search.
-The cross validation was conducted by training the XGB model using data from 46 airports randomly selected from the total 54 airports in the AMDAR data, and

-- the remaining 8 airports for each selection were used for testing.
-Such training vs. testing datasets split was repeated 100 times with the same random selector for each combination of hyperparameters.
+The cross-validation was conducted by training the XGB model using data from 46 airports randomly selected from the total 54 airports in the AMDAR data, and the remaining 8 airports for each selection were used for testing.
+Such a training vs. testing datasets split was repeated 100 times with the same random selector for each combination of hyperparameters.
 The average RMSE in the testing dataset was used as the metric.
 We found 800 as the number of trees and 8 as the maximum tree depth gave the best model performance.
 Although driven by the data, this selection yields a complicated XGB model.
-Since the main motivation of this study is to fill the spatial - 260 gaps between AMDAR sites over the CONUS during the AMDAR period without further extrapolating in space or time, we put more weight on the model performance than the simplicity or computational cost of model.
-The MAE, RMSE, and R^2 metrics using the optimized XGB hyperparameters on the training (46 airports randomly selected 100 times) and testing (the rest 8 airports) datasets are shown in Fig. 4.
-The metrics on the testing datasets show higher variance mostly because the testing datasets contain much less data points than the training datasets.
-The overall performances of the trained model on the unseen testing datasets are only slightly lower than on the training datasets.
-Specifically, the R^2 values indicate that on average, the model is capable of explaining 83% variation in the training datasets and 75% variation in the testing datasets.
-This lends confidence to the model capability to predict PBLH at locations with no AMDAR data coverage.
+As the main motivation of this study is to fill the spatial gaps between AMDAR sites over the CONUS during the AMDAR period without further extrapolating in space nor time, we put more weight on the model performance than the simplicity or computational cost of the model.
+The MAE, RMSE, and $R^2$ metrics using the optimized XGB hyperparameters on the training (46 airports randomly selected 100 times) and testing (the remaining 8 airports) datasets are shown in Fig. 4.
+The metrics on the testing datasets show higher variance, mostly because the testing datasets contain notably fewer data points than the training datasets.
+The overall performance of the trained model on the unseen testing datasets is only slightly lower than on the training datasets.
+Specifically, the $R^2$ values indicate that, on average, the model is capable of explaining 83% of the variation in the training datasets and 75 % of the variation in the testing datasets.
+We note that the interquartile ranges of the metrics' distributions on the training and testing datasets do not overlap.
+This indicates that a certain level of overfitting still exists and that the model may be further improved by tuning more hyperparameters (other than the number of trees and the maximum tree depth).
+For example, the max number of leaves is at default value, which is unlimited.